BowdoinOrient/bongo/readme.md

 Bongo is currently deployed at [bowdoinorient.bjacobel.com](https://bowdoinorient.bjacobel.com).

 ####Tests
 You can run Bongo's test suite with `python manage.py test`.
-The current build status shown at the top of this readme.
+The current build status and test coverage stats are shown at the top of this readme.

 The test suite currently runs against both Python 2.7 and 3.4. so please ensure all pull requests are backwards-compatible (or forwards-, if developed with 2.7).